Will mutations soon make the coronavirus less harmful? | DW | 17.06.2020

 To multiply, viruses use a host cell.
 When viruses infect such a host cell, they insert their genetic information into it.
 As a result, the body cells reproduce millions of copies of the virus.
 However, in each of these reproductions, small copying errors occur.
 Each of these errors also changes the genetic code of the virus — it mutates.

 It has not yet been clarified beyond doubt where and how the novel coronavirus first appeared in humans.
-So far, researchers have assumed that the first mutations already spread in Wuhan, China.
+So far, researchers have assumed that the first mutations spread in Wuhan, China.
 The protein with which the virus docks to the cells probably mutated in a host animal, possibly a bat, a pangolin or a tanuki.
-In any case, this mutation allowed the virus to be transmitted to human cells.
+This mutation allowed the virus to be transmitted to human cells.

 Normally, the human body is capable of protecting itself against such viruses.
 It produces antibodies that defend it against viral attacks and make it immune.